 - In the past timeline of X-Men: Days of Future Past, which is before his adamantium infusion, Wolverine loses the considerable advantage it affords him in exchange for a moderately better Healing Factor, which doesn't really balance it out.
 He ends up playing a supporting role and badly loses the two real fights he gets into.

 - BIONICLE: The Toa Nuva lost their elemental powers when the Bohrok-Kal stole the source of their elemental powers.
-Subverted in that they could still use their mask powers, but they did have to rely on their wits and skills to stop them.
+Subverted in that they could still use their mask powers, but they did have to rely on their wits, skills, heavy armor and (of course) huge-ass weapons to do the majority of the work for them.

 - Dexter has Chutsky, losing an arm and a leg, literally, and still kicking ass at Brian's level.
 There's less than half of Sergeant Doakes and he still hounds Dexter, albeit not with the same stamina.
 Dexter unfortunately didn't fair so well when he was Brought Down to Normal in the third book by losing his Passenger, but in the 5th, where he just shunned it, still showed skill, even if only in avoiding death.